Dallas Heard

 Dallas Heard (born 1985) is an American politician.
 He served as a Republican member of the Oregon Senate from 2018 to 2023.
 Heard had previously served as a member of the Oregon House of Representatives from District 2 from 2015 until 2018.

-Heard served as Chairman of the Oregon Republican Party from 2021 until his resignation in 2022, citing “evil” within the party.
+Heard served as Chairman of the Oregon Republican Party from 2021 until his resignation in 2022, citing “evil” and a toxic environment within the party.
 In December 2022, he announced he would resign from his Senate seat at the beginning of the new year, citing the need to focus on his family.

 Career

 Oregon House of Representatives

 Heard was elected to succeed Tim Freeman in 2014.
 On December 1, 2019, an investigation commissioned by the Washington House of Representatives reported that a Washington state house member, alleged white supremacist Matt Shea, had planned and participated in domestic terrorism on at least three occasions.
 On December 19, he was accused of domestic terrorism in a bipartisan report released by the Washington State House of Representatives.
 This included Shea's participation, organizing, planning and promotion of the 2014 Bundy standoff in Nevada, a 2015 armed conflict in Priest River, Idaho, and the 2016 armed Occupation of the Malheur National Wildlife Refuge in Harney County, Oregon.
 Shea led a delegation of right-wing legislators from Oregon, Washington and Idaho who, without disclosing their true intent, met with law enforcement officers on January 9, 2016, in Burns, Oregon.
 There they were appraised of intended law enforcement strategies for dealing with the refuge's occupiers.
 The state House district's Republican Representative, later Congressman, Cliff Bentz, attended the meeting, despite being urged by Harney County Judge Steven Grasty to decline the invitation.
 Bentz did, however, warn then-state Representative Heard that it would be "inappropriate" that he attend, though Heard ignored the advice.
 Shea then disclosed those confidential law enforcement intention details to the Bundys' occupying group, according to the report.